raishakafle/RaishasBookStore/README.txt

 Action Items:

--Modify the navigation
+-Modify the navigation(just like assignment 1)

--Made some changes to the copyright.
+-Made some changes to the copyright. (from static to dynamic)

 1516

 Made some changes at the Welcome page, tested it verified it is still working.

 Added a comment line 65 on Startup.cs

+2023-03-03

+1514

+Back to working on the project..